alaanvv/Milk/asm.md

 ## Entry point

-The program runs from a label `_start`, wich need to be set global
+The program runs from a label `_start`, which need to be set global

 ```asm
 global _start